 This can assist you in determining your cash flow and whether you can receive a positive return on investment.
 It also helps you make a long-term prediction, giving you a clearer understanding of how long it may take to make up your initial investment.

-What Impacts the Market Rent of a Property?
+What Impacts the Market Rent?

 It's crucial to remember that the fair market rent in your area may differ significantly from the national averages and can even vary greatly within the same area.
 There are several factors that influence a property's market rent.